StenopePHP/Stenope/doc/synthax-highlighting.md

 ### HTML

-In HTML, specify the language in the `hightlight` attrbiute:
+In HTML, specify the language in the `language` attribute:

 ```html
 ​<code language="php">